 The nominees for Best Country Album were COWBOY CARTER (Beyoncé), F-1 Trillion (Post Malone), Deeper Well (Kacey Musgraves), Whirlwind (Lainey Wilson), and Higher (Chris Stapleton).

 Let’s start with our first issue—half of the albums are barely country.
-Post Malone’s F-1 Trillion feels like an unnecessary rebrand for the man who sang “Congratulations.” if we hear “I Had Some Help” featuring Morgan Wallen one more time, we may lose it.
+Post Malone’s F-1 Trillion feels like an unnecessary rebrand for the man who sang “Congratulations.”
+If we hear “I Had Some Help” featuring Morgan Wallen one more time, we may lose it.
 It’s simply a pop song with a forced country accent.
 Kacey Musgraves’ music walks a thin line between country and indie; we love her album Deeper Well, but it simply isn’t the best country album.
 Lainey Wilson’s music is cute, for lack of a better word.
 It’s very stereotypical, girly country music that makes us nostalgic.
 “Things a Man Oughta Know” will always be one of our favorite songs by her but Whirlwind feels like a quick album meant to climb the charts and feature many different artists rather than more meaningful and quality songs.

 Beyonce’s album lacked the authenticity and genuineness of the genre that we believe Stapleton’s album had.
 His album “Higher” contained beautiful storytelling and raw emotion.
 Take “What Am I Gonna Do,” for example, the way you can hear the weight of every lyric through his voice is exactly what country music is supposed to feel like when you listen to it.
 It’s supposed to connect with people on a deeper level.
 Stapleton didn’t just put out an album; he put out an experience, one that resonated with actual country fans.